Motyleczek/LabelMasters/YOLO/README.md

-# LabelMasters --> NER

-Model development and design for YOLO to help in OCR module.
+Model development and design for YOLO.
+Same as was run on colab.